The (Unofficial) Charlies Angels Job Description You Didnt Know You Needed

 Advertisement

-With the newly rebooted Charlie’s Angels now in theaters and their girl power stronger than ever, it’s time to once and for all figure out what these ladies really do for a living, so we can then figure out how to submit our own resume for the position.
+With the newly rebooted Charlie’s Angels now in cinemas and their girl power stronger than ever, it’s time to once and for all figure out what these ladies really do for a living, so we can then figure out how to submit our own CV for the position.
 Hopefully, they’re hiring!

 The Original Series, 1976-1981